A sermon preached on June 6, 2021 2Corinthians 4:16 – 5:1 entitled “The Task of the Second Half of Life.”

 So we do not lose heart.
 Even though our outer nature is wasting away, our inner nature is being renewed day by day.
 For this slight momentary affliction is preparing us for an eternal weight of glory beyond all measure, because we look not at what can be seen but at what cannot be seen; for what can be seen is temporary, but what cannot be seen is eternal.
 For we know that if the earthly tent we live in is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
 (2Corinthians 4:16 – 5:1)

-A couple of weeks ago, I mentioned the great Swiss psychiatrist Carl Jung and the role he played in the start of AA – how in the 1930s he sent a seemingly incurable alcoholic from Rhode Island off in search of a vital spiritual experience – one he eventually found by becoming a part of a Christian fellowship.
+A couple of weeks ago, I mentioned the great Swiss psychiatrist Carl Jung and the role he played in the start of AA – how he sent a seemingly incurable alcoholic from Rhode Island off in search of a vital spiritual experience – one he eventually found by becoming a part of a Christian fellowship.
 The man remained sober for the rest of his life, devoting the rest of his life to helping other alcoholics discover the serenity he had known through the higher power of God.

 In the first half, our task is to establish a place for ourselves in this world — to establish what is called “ego-strength” and some degree of self-reliance.
 To build our own little kingdom, so to speak.
-On a practical level this involves things like getting an education, finding a way to earn a living, establishing a career and a positive reputation, perhaps finding a life partner or buying a home.
+On a practical level this involves things like getting an education, like finding a way to earn a living, establishing a career and a positive reputation, perhaps finding a life partner or buying a home.

 Life compels us to undertake this task, and we do so with varying degrees of success and failure.